matsim-vsp/bimodal-contact-reductions/readme.md

 - `DemographicExploration.R` First demographic exploration of the survey data.
 Explores age, gender, householdsize, and comorbiditiy distribution of sample.
 Contains the code to produce Supplementary Figure 1 [X].

 - `PolymodAnalysis.R` Analysis of German [POLYMOD](https://doi.org/10.1371/journal.pmed.0050074) data.
 Explores demographic distributions of German sample, depicts their distribution of work and leisure contacts.
-Contains the code to produce Table **XX** and Figure **XX**.
+Contains the code to produce Supplementary Table 1 [X].

 - `Subanalysis_Careful.R` Analysis of contact data, differentiated by risk perception group.
 Depicts number of contacts, distribution of number of infections, and ECDF of timing of first infection for the two subpopulations.
 Contains the code to produce Figures **XX, XX, and XX**.